Our mission is to improve the lives of individuals, their families and those in their communities.

 - Encouraging open discussions about the mental health issues experienced by athletes

 - Offering services specialized in treating athletes with mental illness and co-occurring substance abuse disorders if necessary

-Mental health treatment facilities offering specialized services for athletes are the best option for professional sportsmen and women to find help for their disorders.
+Mental health treatment facilities and iop mental health plans offer specialized services for athletes are the best option for professional sportsmen and women to find help for their disorders.
 These treatments often involve a combination of:

 - Cognitive-behavioral therapy

 - Eye movement desensitization and reprocessing